 Email Troubleshooting (Windows)

 AccountEdge for Windows works with Microsoft Outlook.
-The latest version supports Outlook 2007-2016 (and 365).
-It needs to be the 32-Bit Desktop version of Outlook -it will not work with the 64-Bit version.
-As well, it will not work with the Microsoft Store App version of Office.
+The latest version supports Outlook 2007-2019 (and 365).
+If you are on AccountEdge Pro 2021 (64-bit) and higher, we recommend using the 64-bit version of Outlook.
+If you are on AccountEdge Pro 2020 (32-bit), you will need the 32-bit version of Outlook.
+AccountEdge will not work with the Microsoft Store App version of Office.

 To find out if your Office is the Store App version, you can visit this link: Microsoft Office Store App